meracan/s3-netcdf/test/README.md

 ```

 ## TODO
-- Revise code on the value parsing side: compare shape, value type etc, Should be in different function and not in dataWrapper.
 - Check operation when index assigning: + - * /

 - Fix bench folder and create better performance tests